mtzimas92/MHServerEmu-CatalogManager/README.md

 ## Setup Instructions

 1. Download the application binaries (Found under Releases/CatalogManager-v0.1.zip).
+Alternatively, download the source code and compile yourself.
 2. Extract the zip folder.
 3. Place your game files in the Data/Game folder:
    - Calligraphy.sip